v-ko/pamet/README.md

 ![screenshot](pamet/resources/presentation/pamet_demo.gif)

 ## Testing
-There are unit tests for some of the functionality and testing for the actions(=controller) which are not presize but are quite useful for visual verification (+are [quite easy to generate](tests/actions/new_test_HOW_TO.md)).
+There are unit tests for some of the functionality and testing for the actions(=controller) which are not presize but are quite useful for visual verification (+are [easy to generate](tests/actions/new_test_HOW_TO.md)).

 ![screenshot](pamet/resources/presentation/pamet_test_suite_demo.gif)